 Why some people hate any communication with banks?
 Maybe because service is too slow, and the outcome of the conversations depends on the bank consultant’s mood and depth of knowledge.
 Banks branches are filled with people with similar needs, who need to sign, accept or receive something.
 This could result standing in line for hours just to sign one paper or receive acceptance on credit card.
 These are only some of pitfalls in the banking world.

-Aim of technology is to fix all of this and in fact, it is already happening.
-Many Fintech startups and neobanks are working hard to bring features that will enhance the banking user experience.
+Aim of technology is to improve banking service, and in fact, it is already happening.
+Many Fintech startups and neobanks are working hard to bring features that will enhance the banking customer experience.
 This means that technological possibilities cause digital disruption in banking.
 And artificial intelligence in banking could replace millions of bank employees with smart lines of code that can fully automate their jobs in near future.

-So let’s name key factors that will have a huge impact on the banking industry in the next decade:
+So let’s name key factors that will have a huge impact on the financial industry and banking customer experience in the next decade:

 1. AI in banking instead of support centers

 Never again will you have to wait in a call line to receive consultation on any matter.
 Soon, banking AI assistants will start to become a must for every practice in a customer-centered bank service.
 This actually means that banks will need less customer support, and even no support center, to resolve their customers’ issues.
 This decreased dependency will result in fewer banking branches.

 2. Digitalization instead of branch lines

 No more waiting in branch lines to provide necessary documents and sign needed ones.
 Online digital document signatures with high security IDs are solving this issue.
 You just receive your documents on your digital banking app or email, open them, sign them and that's it.
 This is literally a bank branch killer feature.
 After this is applied to every single bank, I see no other need for a bank branch, do you?

 3. Robo advisors instead of expensive consultants